MrModd/PiCoolFan-Manager/README.md

 		~# ./install.sh install

-If you want to start the script on boot enable it with systemctl as described during installation process.
+If you want to start the script on boot, enable it with systemctl as described during installation process.
-Default configuration should be good for most people, anyway you can configure temperature thresholds and interval of updates.
+Default configuration should be good for most people, anyway you can configure temperature thresholds and the interval between updates.
-Check "/opt/picoolfan-manager/picoolfand.py".
+You can find configuration file under */etc/default/picoolfan-manager*.

 ### Optional

+Raspberry doesn't have an embedded Real Time Clock.
+That means it loses the current time as soon as is unplugged from the main power.
-Uncomment last line of /opt/picoolfan-manager/picoolfan-init.sh if you want to set the system time at boot with the time kept by the RTC of PiCoolFan.
+Most distributions that run on Raspberry synchronize the time with NTP protocol every time the board is powered up.
+This, however, requires an Internet connection during the boot up.
+If you want to set the system time with the one kept by PiCoolFan uncomment last line of */opt/picoolfan-manager/picoolfan-init.sh*.
+This can go in conflict with NTP server, so make sure you use only one method (for example disable ntpd daemon during boot process or keep the Raspberry disconnected from the Internet).